NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

     d.
 RADIUS accounting

-2. You want to deploy a server on your organization’s internal network that will respond to authentication and authorization requests from a dedicated hardware device that functions as a VPN server that is deployed on your organization’s perimeter network.
+2. You want to deploy a server on your organization's internal network that will respond to authentication and authorization requests from a dedicated hardware device that functions as a VPN server that is deployed on your organization's perimeter network.
 Which of the following must you deploy to accomplish this goal?

     a.
 RADIUS accounting